 DISPATCHER TRAINING CONTACT PERSONS

-ISAS SUBCOMITTEE
+ISAS SUBCOMMITTEE

 Subject: WSCC Dispatcher Training

-«COURSE» Class
+Session 2 Class

-«COURSE_DATE», 2001
+July 17-20, 2001

 Folsom, California

-This is a reminder that WSCC Dispatcher Training «COURSE» will be held in Folsom, California on «COURSE_DATE», 2001.
+This is a reminder that WSCC Dispatcher Training Session 2 will be held in Folsom, California on July 17-20, 2001.
 If you would like to send someone, please call or e-mail me at training@wscc.com as soon as possible, then mail or fax the registration form.
 If you have reserved a spot for this session but anticipate having to cancel, please let us know as soon as possible.
 We may be able to avoid turning someone away if we are aware of cancellations in time.
 This class has several spaces available.
 Remember that the survey form you sent in last spring was NOT a registration form.

 California Independent System Operator (CISO) is the host.
-Lodging arrangements have been made at the Lake Natoma Inn, located at 702 Gold Lake Drive, Folsom, California 95630, where the class will be held.
-A block of rooms has been reserved for the nights of «Room_Block», 2001 at a special rate of $90 per night plus tax.
+The class will be conducted at the Lake Natoma Inn, located at 702 Gold Lake Drive, Folsom, California 95630.
+A block of rooms has been reserved for the nights of July 16-19, 2001 at a special rate of $90 per night plus tax.
 Call (800) 637-7200 for reservations.
-The cutoff date for this rate is «Cutoff_Date», 2001.
+The cutoff date for this rate is July 8, 2001.
 Be sure to mention CISO and to verify the rate when making reservations.
+If you prefer, you may stay at the Hilton Garden Inn or the Larkspur Landing at somewhat higher rates.
+The Hilton Garden Inn rates start at $134 per night.
+To make a reservation call (916) 353-1717.
+The Larkspur Landing rates start at $139 per night.
+To make a reservation call (916) 355-1616.
+Both of these hotels are located about three miles from the Lake Natoma Inn.
 Those registered for the class should make hotel reservations now to avoid disappointment.

 Transportation between the airport and hotel with the Blue Van is $28 each way.
 The Blue Van can be reached at (800/258-3826).

-The «COURSE» training manual can be downloaded from the WSCC Website for study prior to the class.
+The Session 2 training manual can be downloaded from the WSCC Website for study prior to the class.
 A bound copy of the training manual will be provided on the first day of the class.

 Sessions begin at 0800.
 A continental breakfast will be available at 0730 each morning and soft drinks will be provided in the afternoons.
 Inasmuch as meeting room temperatures can sometimes be difficult to regulate, I recommend you bring a jacket or sweater, which can be worn if cold or removed if it gets too warm.